popebob/popebob.github.io/README.md

   - Manager - Project Delivery: responsible for requirements development, coordination of multiple project workstreams' output for executive presentation
   - Consultant - Compute, Hosting, Cloud, DevOps, Network, Data Center: responsible for developing vision across multiple disciplines
   - Architect - Next Generation Lab: responsible for design, deployment, and operation of VMware SDDC Private Cloud, proving viability of new technology and approach
-    - Successfully delivered mulitple projects, from proofs of conecepts and pilots to final trsting environment prior to daya cenrter deployment
+    - Successfully delivered multiple projects, from proofs of concepts and pilots to final testing environment prior to daya center deployment
     - Responsible for all assets, service delivery, process creation, and coordination
     - Successfully employed extensive and detail-oriented vendor management to establish nrw precedents for service delivery times and quality levels
-    - Self-organized Agile approach within very highly visible organizational strategic initiatives to establish new precednts for projrct / feature delivery times and quality levels
+    - Self-organized Agile approach within very highly visible organizational strategic initiatives to establish new precedents for project / feature delivery times and quality levels
     - Leveraged grassroots approach to establish and sustain results-oriented "customer success" culture
     - Scaled up and handed off multiple initiatives, including eventually the lab itself
 - Cloud and Delivery Consultant - Pivotal Cloud Foundry Platform Release 2